Get E-Book

 const count = fs.readdirSync('/proc/self/fd').length;

-console.log('open descriptors:', count);
+console.log('open descriptors', count);

-}Treat that number as a gauge, not an exact invariant.
-Reading the directory can involve transient descriptors, and the process may open or close other resources while you sample it.
+Treat this number as a gauge.
+Reading the directory may involve temporary descriptors, and the process can open or close other resources while you sample it.

-For an external view, use lsof:
+For an external view, use lsof -

 PID=12345

-lsof -p "$PID"When lsof is installed, that output shows descriptors, target paths, sockets, pipes, and deleted files still held open.
-It may also print host or container warnings while collecting metadata.
-A count that grows over time under steady traffic usually means a leak.
-Flat counts under load mean the process is opening and closing at a stable rate.
+When lsof is installed, it can show descriptors, target paths, sockets, pipes, and deleted files still held open.
+It may also print host or container warnings while it collects metadata.

 FileHandle Is the Better Default